ramlaxman/Python-programming-exercises/100+ Python challenging programming exercises.md

         i+=1

-n=int(raw_input())
+n=int(input())
 values = []
 for i in EvenGenerator(n):
     values.append(str(i))

-print ",".join(values)
+print (",".join(values)

 #----------------------------------------#

 Question:

-Please write a program using generator to print the numbers which can be divisible by 5 and 7 between 0 and n in comma separated form while n is input by console.
+Please write a program using generator to print (the numbers which can be divisible by 5 and 7 between 0 and n in comma separated form while n is input by console.

 Example:
 If the following n is given as input to the program: